waferbaby/usesthis/posts/aaron.boodman.markdown

 I like Linux because it's a fast, reliable, and stays out of my way.
 Also, because the rest of the tools I like work best on it.

-I use emacs -nw because it is faster than the GUI verison, particularly when used remotely.
+I use emacs -nw because it is faster than the GUI version, particularly when used remotely.
 Also, I rarely use my mouse, so I don't miss the GUI.

 I run my sessions under screen so that I can connect to them remotely and resume where I left off.
 If you are from a non-unix background like me, you might not be familiar with the [wonders of screen](http://lizzie.spod.cx/screenirssi.shtml "A tutorial for using irssi with screen.").
 I highly recommend investing some time in learning it.